cpoussot/LF/README.md

 #### \#1.2.2: First Loewner

-Apply the LF: use same set-up as in the exercise \#1.1 features.
+Let us now apply the LF.
+One may start with the same set-up (i.e. interpolation points) as in exercise \#1.1.
 ```Matlab
 pts     = [1 2];
 la      = pts;